Social-AI-Studio/T2I_Interp_toolkit/baselines/README.md

 For now, create separate env to run UCE to prevent package vers conflicts with T2I-Interp.

-This is an example for gender; later align with current experiments on race for T2I-Interp.
 Use the same model (CompVis/stable-diffusion-v1-4)

 ```
 git clone https://github.com/rohitgandikota/unified-concept-editing.git